Contact Lenses That

 Also, GP lenses are significantly smaller in diameter than soft lenses, which increases the possibility that they could be dislodged from the eye during contact sports.
 If this becomes a problem, your eye doctor can fit you with a custom-made GP lens with a larger diameter to reduce the risk of the lenses getting dislodged.

-Many brands of soft contact lenses provide some level of protection against ultraviolet (UV) rays from the sun, which can be harmful to your eyes and the skin on your face.
+Many brands of soft contact lenses — whether custom-tinted or not — provide some level of protection against ultraviolet (UV) rays from the sun, which can harm your eyes and the skin on your face.
 However, this protection is limited to the area of your eye covered by the lenses.
 Wearing UV-blocking contacts still leaves portions of your eyes and the delicate skin of your eyelids vulnerable to the sun.

 For this reason, even though it is an advantage if your contact lenses block UV, it remains important to wear sports eyewear that provides 100 percent UV protection for all outdoor sports.
 Hats help, too, because they cover the top opening between sunglasses and your face.